This post may contain affiliate links. Please see our disclosure policy.

 Check out the recipe from last year’s collab – my peanut curry braised ribs!

-Peanuts are used in so many different cultures in Africa.
-From currys to desserts, it's truly a staple ingredient.
-In addition, The cacao bean, which is the basis of chocolate, is grown in West Africa.
-I wanted to tie these ingredients into this salted caramel chocolate tart and also merge in some of my favorite things to make that I grew up eating.
+Peanuts are used in many different cultures in Africa.
+From currys to desserts, it’s truly a staple ingredient.
+In addition, the cacao bean, which is the basis of chocolate, is grown in West Africa.
+I wanted to tie these ingredients into this salted caramel chocolate tart and merge in some of my favorite things that I grew up eating.

 sliced tart on a cutting board